awesel/GameDesign/README.md

 ## California Non-Discrimination Clause Statement

 The game will include a colorblind setting which adds a filter to make everything visible to people who are colorblind.
 There will also be optional narration, which describes what is happening on screen, for those who are blind.
 Nobody will be harassed or discriminated against during production.

+## Addition #1

+Making the game live multiplayer if 2 players want to have similar stories.